nordlicht/nordlicht/README.md

 ## Description

-**nordlicht** is a C library that converts your video files into colorful barcodes.
+**nordlicht** is a C library that converts video files into colorful barcodes.
 It was inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/).
-It takes the video's frames in regular intervals, scales them to 1px width, and appends them.
-You can integrate the resulting barcodes into video players for faster navigation, see the section below.
+It takes the video's frames in regular intervals, scales them to a width of 1 pixel, and appends them.
+The resulting barcodes can be integrated into video players for faster navigation, see below.

 As an example, here is the barcode of [Tears of Steel](http://tearsofsteel.org/).
 You can differentiate inside and outside scenes, see the credits and the "secret" closing scene: